lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task11: script that converts numbers from base 2 to base 10
 Task12: prints all possible combination of two letters
 Task13: prints a number with two decimal place
+Task14: converts a number from base 10 to base 16